What Loans Are Available For The Self-Employed?

 Applying for a loan is made trickier when you are self-employed.
 This is because one of the main things lenders will ask for from you is evidence of income in the form of payslips.
 As you are not employed by someone, you will not be able to provide these.

-In addition, the fluctuation of income on a month by month basis is another reason why lenders are less likely to approve you for a loan if you are self-employed.
+In addition, the fluctuation of income on a month by month basis is another reason why lenders are less likely to approve you for a loan for self-employed people.
 If the amount you receive in income varies monthly, this makes it far harder for a lender to carry out affordability checks.
 These are important, as it determines whether or not you are in a financial position to be able to afford a loan.
 It also indicates to the lender the level of risk in providing you with a loan.

 Is it possible to get a loan if I am self-employed?